THE ONLINE QUALIFIER (CLOSES JUNE 28th 2020)

 32 men and 32 women from the Scaled division

-16 men and 16 Woman from the Masters division
+8 men and 8 Woman from the each of the Masters divisions

 Upon completion of the Individual athlete invitation process, final Individual athlete Finals rosters will be posted on the New Zealand Nationals website.